tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 correct section.
 The Xorg server will need to be restarted before any changes are applied.

--   See NVIDIA Accelerated Linux Graphics Driver README and Installation Guide for additional details and options.
+See NVIDIA Accelerated Linux Graphics Driver README and Installation Guide for additional details and options.

 Enabling desktop composition

 As of NVIDIA driver version 180.44, support for GLX with the Damage and Composite X extensions is enabled by default.
-Refer to Xorg#Composite for detailed instructions.
+Refer to Xorg page for detailed instructions.

 Disabling the logo on startup